-With a little more than a week left until Christmas, your to-do list is probably longer than your child’s holiday wish list at this point.
-I know all too well how precious every minute of free time is at this point in the month, which is why I usually set my kids up with a big gingerbread house project to keep them busy (re: out of my hair) so I can focus on a little merry making of my own.
+With Christmas on the horizon, your to-do list is probably longer than your child’s holiday wish list.
+I know all too well how precious every minute of free time is this time of year, which is why I usually set my kids up with a big gingerbread house project to keep them busy (re: out of my hair) so I can focus on a little merry-making of my own.

 While you might think I’d be inclined to make my own gingerbread house from scratch, the exact opposite is true.
 I’m all for the store-bought kits, packs of pre-made icing and candy from the bulk food bins for decorating, in order to keep my effort to a minimum.
 I’ve also used graham crackers in a pinch, and insisted my kids create a small town since houses are quick to make when using this method.